daviebadger/books/restructuredtext/restructuredtext.rst

 * ``alt``

-  * an alternate text which is displayed when the image is not still rendered or cannot be rendered or when it is read by an impaired use
+  * an alternate text which is displayed when the image is not still rendered or cannot be rendered or when it is read by an impaired user

 * ``width``

-  * new width for the image if the original width is not enough
+  * new width in pixels for the image if the original width is unwanted

 * ``height``

-  * new height for the image if the original height is not enough
+  * new height in pixels for the image if the original height is unwanted

 * ``scale``

-  * new proportional scale for the image if the original size is not enough (default is ``100 %``)
+  * new proportional scale in percentages for the image if the original size is unwanted (default is ``100 %``)

 * ``align``